nens/threedi-docs/source/b_groundwater.rst

 Output
 ~~~~~~~~~~~

 Similar to the other variables, the results are saved in the result files, snap-shots and aggregated results.
 In contrast to infiltration computed according to :ref:`simpleinfiltration`, the Horton-based infiltration is computed on a flow line.
-Both a discharge (*[m\ :sup:`{3}`\ /s]*) and a velocity (*[m/s]*) are available as output.
+Both a discharge (:math:`[m^3/s]`) and a velocity (*[m/s]*) are available as output.
 Note, that the velocity is the infiltration rate and not the effective velocity.
 The effective velocity is the velocity that the water front would subside through the soil.

 .. _grwflow: